tobiasdemendonca/tf-charmed-maas-training/README.md

 - MAAS admin API key

 The above combination allows the practitioner to access charmed MAAS UI from their browser or configure their MAAS CLI to access MAAS.

+## Appendix - Prerequisites

+To run the Terraform modules, the following software must be installed in the local system:

+- Juju 3.6 LTS `snap install juju --channel 3.6/stable`
+- OpenTofu/Terraform

+The Terraform modules also expect that network connectivity is established from local system to:

+- LXD cluster/server where Juju will be bootstrapped and MAAS will be deployed
+- bootstrapped Juju controller
+- deployed MAAS

+It is recommended to create a jumphost / bastion LXD container on the LXD cluster/server, install prerequisites, git clone this repo and apply the modules from there.